SD › Singapore › Best Hotels

 3. Hotel Telegraph – Central Business District

-A design hotel housed in a 1927 heritage building, SO Sofitel brings French elegance to the heart of Singapore’s business district.
-A Parisian-inspired lobby with quirky furnishings acts as the dividing line between the So Hip (new tower) and the So Heritage (original building) wings.
+A design hotel housed in a 1927 heritage building, the recently refurbished Telegraph brings French elegance to the heart of Singapore’s business district.
 Guest rooms reveal tremendous attention to detail, decorated in a plush French style with designer touches – like high faux skylights that depict the cupolas in famous European landmarks.
-There are plenty of techie touches, too, from Illy espresso machines to the iPad Minis used to control temperature, light, and air-con.
-All bathrooms feature monsoon rain showers; So Hip suites come with oversized tubs.
+There are plenty of techie touches, too, from Illy espresso machines to the iPads used to control temperature, light, and air-con.
+All bathrooms feature monsoon rain showers; suites come with oversized tubs.
 Great dining and entertainment: Singapore’s first female French chef, Anne-Cecile Degennes, creates contemporary European dishes with Asian touches at Xperience restaurant, and an excellent patisserie in the lounge turns into a lively bar at night.
-DJ parties take place at the So Hi rooftop infinity pool bar.
+DJ parties take place at the rooftop infinity pool bar.

 Nearest transport: Telok Ayer or Downtown MRT

 4. Shangri-La – Orchard Road

 An urban oasis – and one of the most family-friendly hotels in Singapore – offering true opulence amid 15 botanical acres in the middle of the city.
 This is the original Shangri-La hotel, boasting a marble lobby, 747 spacious and elegantly decorated rooms, CHI spa, large pool, and impeccable service.
 Rooms are spread across three wings: blond-wood rooms inside the Tower Wing, rattan-and-wood Garden Wing rooms with balconies overlooking the pool, waterfall, and lush vegetation, and exclusive Valley Wing rooms which include unlimited champagne and complimentary afternoon tea.
 (Valley Wing deluxe suites come with personalized butler service.)
 Family-friendly amenities include bathrobes for kids, surprise gifts, and babysitting available on request.
 Excellent on-site dining: high-end Cantonese fare at Shang Palace, Mediterranean dishes at the informal Waterfall, and an all-day international buffet.
 Intimate dining for up to 6 people is available inside the Orchid, a flower-filled garden art piece.

 Nearest transport: Orchard MRT